How Many Days in Porto Do You Really Need?

 Porto deserves 2 days if it's your first time in Portugal.
 Yes, you'll want to carve out enough time in Lisbon (3 to 4 nights) and the coast, but don't be tempted to rush Porto.

-Where Lisbon was flattened by the 1755 earthquake, Porto was spared.
-A large part of Lisbon was rebuilt and you can see that in the wide streets, grid-like city planning, and architecture.
-Porto on the other hand feels wonderfully ancient.
+Porto, on the other hand, feels wonderfully ancient.
 Cobblestoned streets, narrow stairways, and crooked buildings.
 It packs a lot of old-world charm into a small city.

-While in some cities it's best to see the sights and quickly move on, Porto is a city you want to bake in extra time to take in the atmosphere and views.
+While in some cities, it's best to see the sights and quickly move on, Porto is a great place to bake in extra time to enjoy the atmosphere and views.

 Two days in Porto means you'll be able to see the main sights; peak at the interior of Sao Francisco Church, climb the Clerigos Tower, visit Livraria Lello (the Harry Potteresque bookstore), cross the Dom Luis I bridge, snap a picture of the tiled facade of Igreja do Carmo church, and gaze upon more tiles in the Sao Bento train station.

-The restaurant and cocktail bar scene is wonderful in Porto and many come with gorgeous views.
+The restaurant and cocktail bar scene is wonderful in Porto.
+Many come with gorgeous views.

 With two days in Porto, I would recommend joining at least one tour: